ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 **Configuration**
 - First, you must create a new cluster.
 Click on `Cluster` (dropdown on the header) and then on `Add Cluster`
-- Type on `Cluster Name` field the name of your cluster, for example: `MyZooCluster`
+- Type the name of your cluster in `Cluster Name` field, for example: `MyZooCluster`
-- On `Cluster Zookeeper Hosts` field type: `zookeeper:2181`
+- Type `zookeeper:2181`in `Cluster Zookeeper Hosts` field
+- Enable checkbox `Poll consumer information (Not recommended for large # of consumers if ZK is used for offsets tracking on older Kafka versions)`
-- Click on `Save` button on the bottom of the page.
-Done!
+- Click on `Save` button at the bottom of the page.

 ### Elasticsearch